-As required by CMS, all non-compliant PMs received some level of remediation during 2022, with activities described throughout this report.
+As required by CMS, all non-compliant performance measures received some level of remediation during the fiscal year 2023.

 First level remediation for all PM's reported below compliance includes targeted training and technical assistance in the specific area of noncompliance delivered by various DBHDS departmental units.
 Group training, FAQ documents, training videos, newsletters, written provider guidance and memoranda have also been developed and distributed as supplemental resources.
 In addition, on-demand recorded training has been utilized with the intent to secure resources to expand this capability.
-For specific areas of non-compliance that persist for more than two quarters despite intervention, additional remediation activities are developed and targeted to the area of need.
 Systemic remediation in the form of quality improvement initiatives (QII) either informal or following the DBHDS QIC QII approval process, may also be implemented.
-All of the waiver PMs are tracked for compliance with CMS reporting through the QIC committee structure and the statewide DBHDS Quality Management plan.
+All waiver PMs are tracked for compliance with CMS reporting through the QIC committee structure and the statewide DBHDS Quality Management plan.

 Demonstrable improvement in provider compliance is contingent on several factors.
-Since the 2021 report, the following factors have remained constant, with an additional key factor added for consideration:
+Since the 2022 report, the following factors have remained constant:

-- 1.)
-The degree and extent to which state staff have access to correct contact information for all providers of DD waiver services in the Commonwealth in order to deliver information, resources, and training on waiver requirements. - 2.)
-The sampling methodology used to review some provider records.
+- The degree and extent to which state staff have access to correct contact information for all providers of DD waiver services in the Commonwealth in order to deliver information, resources, and training on waiver requirements. - The sampling methodology used to review some provider records. - Provider accountability for demonstrating quality and related sanctions. - Workforce sustainability.